 Summer is HERE!!
 With summer comes one of our absolute favorite holidays - the Fourth of July!
 Carnivals, cookouts, and fireworks are often fun ways to celebrate.
 As we talk about all the time here at My Pre-K Box, what better way to learn than through play?
 Today we are sharing a great way to incorporate science and play by creating fireworks in a jar.
 This simple summer science activity uses a few kitchen supplies that you probably already have on hand!

 My Pre-K Box: The Best Educational Subscription Box for Preschoolers

 Not yet familiar with My Pre-K Box?
 My Pre-K Box is an educational subscription box for preschoolers aged 3-5!
 We deliver the most fun play-based preschool learning available!
 Each new thematic box is brimming with preschool activities to delight your child (and secretly teach them essential math and literacy activities for kindergarten readiness!)

 The Importance of STEM-Based Activities

-STEM has become such a buzzword recently that we wanted to break down what it actually means and why these types of acitivites are important for your preschooler (or a child of any age really!)
+STEM has become such a buzzword recently that we wanted to break down what it actually means and why these types of activities are important for your preschooler (or a child of any age really!)
 STEM stands for science, technology, engineering, and mathematics.
 These types of activities build crucial skills and aid in developmental milestones.
-One of the most important parts about STEM-based activities are they provide "hands-on, minds-on" lessons, meaning instead of just reading about how things work or why things are the way they are, your child is able to explore and learn about these things through real life expirements and applications.
+One of the most important parts of STEM-based activities is they provide "hands-on, minds-on" lessons, meaning instead of just reading about how things work or why things are the way they are, your child is able to explore and learn about these things through real-life experiments and applications.
 Critical thinking and creativity are two important skills that are built through STEM-based activities.